-Cold Calls Suck So I Used Cold Email Outreach to Grow a 7 Figure Business
+I Hate Cold Calling so I Used Cold Email Outreach to Grow a 7 Figure Business

 Back in 2008 I started up a digital marketing agency.
-I knew I needed to reach business owners, but cold calls suck.
+I knew I needed to reach business owners, but I hate cold calling and didn’t know how else to get in front of them.

 Times were tough.
 I was bootstrapping the business and the economy was on the verge of collapse.
 This was long before cold email was a thing.